Rajpratik71/Mininet-wiki/Ideas.md

 ### Ability to more compactly package Mininet networks and download into VM

 It would be nice to be able to compactly package Mininet experiments without requiring a whole VM.
 On the other hand, VMs are guaranteed to work!
 There is a system (whose name I forget) on Linux which packages up applications with their libraries and support files in such a way as to be independent of the underlying OS.
 Debian packages are similar.
 Perhaps we could figure out a compact way to package up a whole Mininet system.

-### Raspberry Pi Mininet image ;-)

-This would be a fun and cool project and would also allow for a very inexpensive "network in a box" which could be used not only as a dirt-cheap Mininet platform (for courses, workshops, tutorials, anyone who wants one) but also as virtual "hardware" which you can plug your PC, server, or switches into to get a larger virtual topology.

 ### Automatic NAT implementation